anzowu527/City-Recommendation-System/README.md

 3. Download the ChromeDriver from [Here](https://chromedriver.storage.googleapis.com/index.html).
 Make sure the chromedriver version is the same as your chrome version.
 4. Follow the [instructions](https://www.youtube.com/watch?v=-stXyMIrsck) to set up the chromedriver.
 5. Run each .py files and you will obtain 5 excel files: redfin.xlsx, schoolInfo1.xlsx, weatherHigh.xlsx, weatherLow.xlsx.
 (Be aware that this step might take a very long time)
 6. Drag these 5 files to the Jupyter folder.
-I already done this part, so the Jupyter folder already includes these files (the Jupyter folder also contains a blank excel and a cities.xlsx that needed for the data manipulation).
-If you want to regenerated these files, delete the one that has the the same name in the Jupyter folder, then drag the new one in
+I already have the generated excels stored under the Jupyter folder (the Jupyter folder also contains a blank excel and a cities.xlsx that needed for the data manipulation).
+If you want to regenerated these files by your own, delete the one that has the the same name in the Jupyter folder, then drag the new one in.
 7. [Download Anaconda](https://www.anaconda.com/products/distribution) if you have not done so.
 8. Launch the Jupyter Notebook through Anaconda -> find the Jupyter folder -> open the .ipynb file
 9. Run through the SeniorComp.ipynb file line by line to check out the data visualization and the data manipulating process.
 After running through this file, it will generate three new excel files in the Jupyter folder: final1.xlsx, final2.xlsx, and index.xlsx